OpenBSD/arm64 is a port of OpenBSD to various 64-bit ARM based systems.

 Hit any key to stop autoboot: 0 U-Boot> setenv boot_targets usb0 mmc0 pxe dhcp U-Boot> saveenv U-Boot> boot

 The Raspberry Pi 4 is only supported when using EDK2-based UEFI firmware.
 By default the boot ROM will only try to load the firmware off an SD card.
-There is no SD/MMC driver yet, but there are no manual steps needed to boot from a USB disk drive.
+No manual steps needed to boot from a USB disk drive as the UEFI prefers booting from USB over booting from SD card.

 Ampere eMAG and AMD Opteron systems come with a UEFI firmware in ROM and can boot off SATA or USB devices without board specific boot files on the system disk.